-Older persons who can afford to do so therefore may choose to live in housing schemes5 built to meet their particular needs, to maintain relative independence and to secure a comfortable quality of life.
+Retired persons who can afford to do so therefore may choose to live in housing schemes built to meet their particular needs, to maintain relative independence and to secure a comfortable quality of life.
 These housing schemes typically comprise housing units that range from freestanding houses with private gardens to multi-storey apartments, or flats, or a combination of these.
-The housing schemes are also normally walled or fenced off to form a separate village or complex and may offer communal facilities such as gyms, tennis courts, swimming pools and bowling greens as well as community centres and laundry services.
+The housing schemes are also normally walled or fenced off to form a separate village or complex and may offer communal facilities such as gyms, tennis courts, swimming pools, bowling greens, community centres as well as laundry services.